10-5-pursuit/project-full-stack-portfolio/README.md

 - Visually allow for interacting with a second resource from the front-end.
 - Allow for a list of "favorite" resources that are stored locally through [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 - Make your application responsive to different kinds of devices.
+- Add unit tests.

 Points will be allocated in this section at the discretion of the instructor.

+## Presentation: Video Recording

+We will be presenting our projects live, as presenting is another skill you must get comfortable with.
+Eventually you will be walking prospective employers through your work.
+You need to be able to articulate what your problem your project solves, what features a user can expect to see on your application, as well as explain the code that powers your application.

+### Requirements:
+- Your presentation must be live.
+- Your presentation must be at least **three** minutes long.
+- A good presentation will cover each of the sections on this [rubric](https://pursuit.instructure.com/courses/180/assignments/2483).

 ## Getting started